Clark's

 ![]() |

 ![]() Both Clark's and Western Grebes normally nest in large colonies on freshwater lakes in the interior of western North America.
-A single pair of Clark's surprised local birders in 2011 by nesting on a small nearshore island in Salt Pond A1 in Mountain View, bordering on southern San Francisco Bay.
-Below are the pair together, with a newly hatched chick riding on the back of one of the adults; above is the other adult incubating the remaining unhatched egg on the nest.
-In this species both sexes incubate equally, but while both adults of both sexes carry the new chick ("back-brood") in the fashion shown below, the male does so more frequently.
-The adult back-brooding the chick in this picture was noticeably larger than the other one, with a longer bill and a larger crest, and observers generally called it the male of the pair, but there do not seem to be any predictable sex differences in size or plumage in this species.
-Sadly, the nesting effort failed; the single chick shown below died shortly after this picture was taken, and no other chick was observed. |
+A pair of Clark's surprised local birders in 2011 by nesting on a small nearshore island in an artificial saltwater pond in Mountain View, bordering on southern San Francisco Bay.
+Below are the two together, with a newly-hatched chick riding on the back of one of them; above is the other adult incubating the remaining unhatched egg on the nest.
+Both Clark's sexes incubate equally, but while adults of both sexes carry the new chick ("back-brood") in the fashion shown below, the male does so more frequently, and the adult back-brooding the chick in this picture had a distinctly longer bill, consistent with it being the male.
+Sadly, the nesting effort failed; the single chick shown below died shortly after this picture was taken, and no other chick was observed to have hatched. |

 |